 The Fieldhouse has benches both in the main area and between the banks of lockers.
 The benches are mostly used for putting on and taking off skates, but you are welcome to warm up there.

-Hot Chocolate is served in the hut at the park, accessible from the skating ribbon about halfway around the ribbon from the main entrance.
+Hot Chocolate is served at the Rink Cafe, accessible from the skating ribbon about halfway around the ribbon from the main entrance.
 You can also follow the path around to the opposite side from the main building, but not with your skates on because it will damage the blades.
 There are plenty of picnic tables to sit and relax while you enjoy treats.

 Bathrooms

-There are also bathrooms in the same building as skate rental and lockers.
-We found them to be clean and there are even rubber mats on the floor so you can keep your skates on.
+There are bathrooms inside the Fieldhouse.
+We found them to be clean, and there are even rubber mats on the floor so you can keep your skates on.
+There are also porta potties near both rink entrances.

 Tip: